adbedada/imageprep/README.md

 Check out the example [here](./examples/Imprep_and_Detectron2.ipynb).

 ##### Other functionalities included in the library:
-- Create list of all bounding boxes
+- Create a  list of all bounding boxes
-- Stack images as numpy array
+- Stack and save images as numpy array
-- Convert Anchors to and from YOLO
-- Dump outputs to JSON file
+- Dump labels as JSON objects to a file
 - Resize images within a single or multiple folders
+- Convert relative (YOLO style) values to absolute ones
+- Customize a python dictionary of labels to a Detectron2 format and more
  ...

-##### Current and future work
+##### TODO: current and future work
+ -
     - Improve the CLI
  - Add workflow for VOC style
- - Clean up (!!!)
  - Test against RCNN families
+ - Create the Documentation
- - Improve utils for Detectron2
+ - Improve integration for Detectron2 and YOLO